What is COPQ? The ultimate guide to calculating, understanding and reducing your costs of poor quality

 Then add together the total waste / variation and multiply that by the amount of time spent fixing an issue.
 The result value should be your company's Cost of Poor Quality.

-COPQ = (Waste (materials) + defects (variation occurence))* inefficiencies (time spent fixing)
+COPQ = (Waste (materials) + defects (variation occurrence))* inefficiencies (time spent fixing)

 How Ideagen helps you monitor Cost of Poor Quality (COPQ)

 Ideagen Quality Management helps reduce the Cost of Poor Quality for enterprise companies such as Sodexo, Diageo, Honeywell, British Gypsum, and communications giant BT Global Services.

-Here are a few ways Q-Pulse gives you insights into your Cost of Poor Quality to ensure it's a tangible business metric you can track over time:
+Here are a few ways Ideagen Quality Management gives you insights into your Cost of Poor Quality to ensure it's a tangible business metric you can track over time:

-- Monitor the trends: Use a business intelligence dashboard to keep a close eye on trends, common issues and weaknesses in your management system.
+Monitor the trends: Use a business intelligence dashboard to keep a close eye on trends, common issues and weaknesses in your management system.
+You can easily identify key areas for improvement when such data is visualized and easily accessible

-- Identify process failures: Complete visibility into failure to meet the requirements in any part of a quality chain has a way of multiplying and a failure in one part of the system creates problems elsewhere.
+Identify process failures: Complete visibility into failure to meet the requirements in any part of a quality chain has a way of multiplying and a failure in one part of the system creates problems elsewhere.
 This leads to yet more failure and more problems.
-Q-Pulse enables your teams to see the entire process and drill into weak areas.
+Ideagen Quality Management enables your teams to see the entire process and drill into weak areas.

-- Productivity effect of quality: Q-Pulse enables you to use more proactive methods to view the process - enabling you to get it right the first time.
+Productivity effect of quality: Ideagen Quality Management enables you to use more proactive methods to view the process – enabling you to get it right the first time.
+A “right-first-time” approach is core to continual improvement and thus reducing the Cost of Poor Quality.